 Common Good register

-Overall Common Good funds stood at £2.4million as at 31 March 2018 of this £1.9million is in an earmarked fund for planned maintenance on Common Good assets as per page 134 of the Council's 2017/ 18 annual accounts.
+Overall Common Good funds stood at £2.669m at 31 March 2021 of this £1.815m is in an earmarked fund for planned maintenance on Common Good assets as per page 115 of the 2020/21 audited annual accounts

 We have received many representations which are submitted comments and views about Common Good assets.
 We are undertaking research on each property or asset submitted to establish if they meet the Common Good criteria or not.
 We aim to respond to submissions within 12 weeks of the date of the enquiry.